iftheshoefritz/JavaScript-and-ES6-Challenges/README.md

 5. Open directory in the favorite IDE.
 As you change your code, the browser output will update.

+**If you don't know how to solve the challenge, google the topic.** You will learn a lot unless you are a JS pro already :)

 Once you're satisfied, you can check the solution.

 6. Solution for each challenge is available in the **finish** branches like